All Episodes

 Why would you vote for a candidate that took millions from them and never spoke out against them?

-I mean, it's interesting that you bring that up because I think that we should look at the way that you know Donald Trump's policies are affecting women around the world.
+I mean, it's interesting that you bring that up because I think that we should look at the way that Donald Trump's policies are affecting women around the world.

 He extended the global gag order, which is going to take billions of dollars of funding from women in underprivileged countries.

-Many of those escape women you're talking about victims of female gender mutilation.
+Many of those that gave them your talking about victims of female genital mutilation.

-Anyway, Sean Hannity here from my friends at American Financing.
+Anyway, Sean Hannity here for my friends at American Financing.

 One big reason is they have salary-based mortgage consultants.